Yanina1992/Yanina1992/README.md

 ## Hi there 👋, I'm Yanina, a Junior Full-Stack Developer

 I recently completed a full-time web development bootcamp, gaining proficiency in HTML5, CSS, JS, TS, Angular, SCSS, and Bootstrap for the front-end, and C#, .NET, ASP.NET, Web Form, MVC, Entity Framework, jQuery, SQL Server in the latter part of the course.<br/>
-My foundation is now robust enough for independent web application development, and I am equally adept at collaborative teamwork, leveraging tools like GitHub.
+My foundation is now robust enough for independent web application development, and I am equally adept at collaborative teamwork, leveraging tools like GitHub.<br/>
 My project goals center around delivering an intuitive user experience and ensuring a high level of functionality (you can review my works here).
 And, I must confess, I am a perfectionist.

-I have a genuine passion for learning, and this journey is only the beginning!
+I have a genuine passion for learning, and this journey is only the beginning!<br/>
 I am currently exploring new opportunities, and I invite you to reach out if you are looking for a reliable team member.

 <p align="left" dir="auto">